pilarnavarro/koster_data_management/README.md

 ![high-level][high-level-overview]

-## Overview
+## Module Overview
-This repository contains scripts related to the data management component of the Koster Seafloor Observatory.
+This data management module contains scripts and resources to move and process underwater footage and its associated data (e.g. location, date, sampling device).

+![Data_man_module][Data_management_module]

 The system is built around a series of easy-to-use Jupyter notebook tutorials.
 Each tutorial allows users to perform a specific task of the system (e.g. upload footage to the citizen science platform or analyse the classiffied data).
+The notebooks rely on the [koster utility functions](https://github.com/ocean-data-factory-sweden/kso_utils).

 ### Tutorials
 | Name                                              | Description                                                                                 | Status             |